yvsn42/Tutorials/terminal_shortcuts.md

 - `<C-X>` means "`CTRL` + Shift + x"
 - `<M-x>` means "`Meta` + x"
     - In Windows, the `Meta` key is the `ALT` Key
-    - In OSX, you need to make the `Option/ALT` key to be the `Meta` Key in your terminal
+    - In MacOS, you need to make the `Option/ALT` key to be the `Meta` Key in your terminal
         - Goto Terminal->`Preferences->`Profiles->`Keyboard
         - Select "Use Option as Meta Key"